intershop/intershop-pwa/docs/guides/migrations.md

 We introduced a [localization file clean up script](../concepts/localization.md#localization-file-clean-up-process) that removes all unused localization keys from the localization files and sorts the remaining keys.
 The clean up result is contained in a separate commit that should probably not be applied during a migration and instead a `npm run clean-localizations` should be performed on the project sources.

+We renamed the testing helper `findAllIshElements` from [`ish-core/utils/dev/html-query-utils`](../../src/app/core/utils/dev/html-query-utils.ts) to `findAllCustomElements` to support project customization.
+The returned lists from `findAllCustomElements` and `findAllDataTestingIDs` are no longer sorted to represent the actual template structure.

 ## 0.22 to 0.23

 We removed deprecated exports related to the NgRx testing refactorings introduced in version 0.21.